hortense667/nativemap/README_NativeMap.md

 2. **timeline_digital.json** - Digital History Timeline
    - History of computers, internet, digital technology

-3. **initial_timeline.json** - Framework for Creating Custom Timelines
+3. **timeline_ai_01.json** - AI Timeline
-   - Empty template.
-Starting point for creating custom timelines
+   - AI history timeline

 ### Basic Usage

 #### Timeline Display and Operation
-- Browse from 1950s to 2050s with vertical scrolling
+- Browse from 1940s to 2035s with vertical scrolling
 - Years and events are displayed in the left column
 - Drag operations are possible in the right area